Skip to searchSkip to main content

 • After module replacement or required by manufacturer due to recalls/ or service bulletin requirements.

-• Any required base calibrations required from repairs such as steering angle, Yaw/ulti-axis, ride height, calibrations have been complete.
+• Any required base calibrations required from repairs such as steering angle, Yaw/multi-axis, ride height, calibrations have been completed.

 • (Post Scan) All system diagnostic DTC check and/or code clearing as needed is complete.

-• Note if DTCs remain analyze DRCs relationship to ADAS functionality and perform further diagnosis/repairs needed.
+• Note if DTCs remain, analyze DTCs relationship to ADAS functionality and perform further diagnosis/repairs needed.

 • Note it may be necessary to do a 2nd post scan after calibration to clear any DTCs that may be set due to calibration process.
 (Many systems set a history calibration incomplete DTC or implausible data DTCs in other modules while calibration is taking place)